IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 The findings provide a clear and statistically validated diagnosis for strategic intervention.
 However, the study is subject to several limitations:

 * **Pilot Data Limitation:** The most significant limitation is the small sample size (N=60).
 While T-tests were used for validation , the small sample restricts the statistical certainty and generalizability required for enterprise-wide actions.
-* **Sample Skew:** The data is heavily skewed toward Individual Contributors (48% of responses) and early-career talent (skewed toward under 34 age groups).
+* **Sample Skew:** The data is heavily skewed toward Individual Contributors (48% of responses) and early-career talent.
 Our findings, therefore, strongly reflect the on-the-ground, daily experience and the retention risk of newer workforce segments.
 * **Actionable Next Step:** To achieve statistical certainty and reliably measure the impact of the proposed policy reforms, the research must be scaled to a full-scale validation survey across the client population in the next 6-12 months.